 Once the characters were colored, I created the background image from a collage of images, which I edited and adapted to the context of this video game.
 This step is completely optional and it may be enough to obtain a ready-made background image.
 The pixelated effect, characteristic of these videogames of the last century, I achieved by applying the Pixelated filter & gt; Mosaic and choosing a cell size of 4 pixels.
 Et voila!

-In this tutorial we have approached a somewhat advanced process of coloring and non-destructive editing, applying techniques and principles of the professional illustration process.
+In this tutorial we have approached a somewhat advanced process of colouring and non-destructive editing, applying techniques and principles of the professional illustration process.
 And we’ve gone back a few years in the past to give new life to a deadly fun classic video game.

 If you wish, you can practice from the base of the original available .psd here .